X

 Voluntary Savings Plan Types:

-There are two different types of voluntary savings plans available to SUNY employees, each type being authorized under a different section of IRS Code.
+There are two different types of voluntary savings plans available to SUNY employees.
+Each plan type is authorized under a different section of IRS Code.

 Both plans function similarly, but there are a few important key differences between the two different plan types.
 The following chart provides additional information about each plan so that you can see how the plans function, and how they differ.